Choosing a men’s suit can turn out to be tricky.

 Number of Buttons

-Two button suits are the commonly available ones.
-Every label operating these days plays with the use of two button suits, streamlining them to create a modern look.
-This is also perfect for men with shorter torso as it can lengthen the frame, and obviously equipped with an ultimately classic appeal.
+Two-button suits are the most commonly available and best-looking suits.
+Every label operating these days plays with two-button suits, streamlining them to create a modern look.

-These two considerations are just samples among the many things that you also have to consider before getting a suit.
-Now, let’s take a look at the aspects involved per type in order to get that thorough understanding.
+These considerations are just samples among the many things you also have to consider before getting a suit.
+Now, let’s take a look at the different suit types to get that thorough understanding.

 In a hurry?
 Watch the video to quickly learn the basic things you need to know about suit fitting:

-Anyway, if you are not that of a fan to videos, here is a text transcript of what you’ve missed:
+Anyway, if you are not that of a fan of videos, here is a text transcript of what you’ve missed: